 On Campus 'training' - Psychology Clinic

-Before proceeding to the three 6-month long external clinical placements in hospitals and community settings, students are trained in a full time Psychology Clinic on campus across two 6-month long internal clinical placements.
+Before proceeding to the two 6-month long external clinical placements in hospitals and community settings, students are trained in a Psychology Clinic on campus across two internal clinical placements.
 The on campus Psychology Clinic offers psychological services to the general community for a broad range of problems for adults, children, adolescents and families, psychometric assessments and group therapy.
 The Clinic receives a steady flow of referrals, often with a waiting list of clients.
 Students receive both one to one and group supervision.
-Supervisors are able to observe the Student's work directly through a one way observation window, through audio and video recording, and also through the live direct feed audio-visual system.
+Supervisors are able to observe the student's work directly through a one way observation window, through audio and video recordings and also through the live direct feed audio-visual system.

 Intensive clinical supervision with observation facilities

 In late 2010, the Psychology Clinic moved into a newly refurbished space.
 The Clinic has twelve consulting rooms, including a group/meeting room and eleven others equipped for therapy and psychometric assessments.
 Six of the Clinic rooms have observation windows with audio equipment for direct observation from an observation room.
 All rooms have audio-visual recording and viewing capacity.